Visualizing Deep Neural Networks with Topographic Activation Maps: Methods

-We optimize the \ac{PSO} for $T=1000$ steps by updating the coordinates according to the weighted average of global and local force (\autoref{eq:combined_force}).
-In early steps $t$, we use a high global force weight $w_g$ to encourage the activation similarity of neighboring particles and then gradually increase the local force weight $w_l$ to better distribute the particles in the space.
+We optimize the \ac{PSO} for $T=1000$ steps by updating the coordinates according to a weighted average of global and local force (\autoref{eq:combined_force}).
+In early steps $t$, we use a high global force weight $w_g$ to encourage the activation similarity of neighboring particles and then gradually increase the local force weight $w_l$ to better distribute the particles.

-\subsubsection{PSO with non-random initialization}
+\subsubsection{PSO with Non-Random Initialization}

 The \ac{PSO} method with random initialization needs careful balancing of the weight parameters of global and local attraction and repulsion.
 To require less fine-tuning of parameters, we investigate a variant of the \ac{PSO}.
-Instead of optimizing the activation similarity with the global force, we compute an initial similarity-based layout with another method.
-We then only use the local force to further optimize the resulting layout with \ac{PSO}.
-As the local force is independent of the activation similarities, the \ac{PSO} is only used to equally distribute the neurons in the two-dimensional space.
-We use the same parameters as for the \ac{PSO} method with random initialization except for setting $w_g=0$ (\autoref{eq:combined_force}) in all optimization steps.
-Using either the UMAP, TSNE, graph, SOM or PCA method to initialize the PSO, we call the hybrid methods UMAP\_PSO, TSNE\_PSO, graph\_PSO, SOM\_PSO and PCA\_PSO.
+We compute an initial similarity-based layout with another layouting method and only use the local force (setting $w_g=0$) to further optimize the resulting layout with \ac{PSO}.
+This way, the \ac{PSO} is only used to equally distribute the neurons in the two-dimensional space.
+We call the hybrid methods UMAP\_PSO, TSNE\_PSO, graph\_PSO, SOM\_PSO and PCA\_PSO.